-Loan Participations - FASB Statement No. 140 applies to loan participations occurring after March 31, 2001, including transfers by the originating lender to a participating institution that take place after that date under loan participation agreements that originated before April 1, 2001.
-However, for transfers by an FDIC-insured institution, the isolation test in Statement No. 140 (described above under "Determining Whether a Transfer Should be Accounted for as a Sale or a Secured Borrowing") applies to transfers occurring after December 31, 2001.
-If a loan participation agreement gives a participating institution the right to pledge or exchange the participation, the isolation test has been met, and the originating lender does not maintain effective control over the participation, then the conditions for the surrender of control have been met and the originating lender should account for transfers to the participating institution as sales of financial assets.
+Loan Participations - If a loan participation agreement gives a participating institution the right to pledge or exchange the participation, the isolation test has been met, and the originating lender does not maintain effective control over the participation, then the three conditions for the surrender of control set forth in FASB Statement No. 140 have been met and the originating lender should account for transfers to the participating institution as sales of financial assets.